gaak99/oxly/README.md

 ```
 * Dropbox auth token

-Generate an auth token (????? w/full access to files and types) from Dropbox app console
+Generate your auth (w/full access to files and types) from Dropbox app console
    `<https://www.dropbox.com/developers/apps>`

 And add it to ~/.oxitconfig.
 Note no quotes needed around $token.